dkunall/BF-Interpreter/README.md

-# myBrainFuckInterpreter
+# myBFInterpreter

-## An interpreter and visualiser for Brainfuck programming language
+## An interpreter and visualiser for BF programming language

-Save your Brainfuck code in source.bf and run it
+Save your BF code in source.bf and run it

 To open the program in visualisation mode change `#define VISUALISE false` to `#define VISUALISE true`